jay-yeo/Usshr/README.md

 **A simple script to play and control media on the RaspberryPi over SSH.**

 The script opens a simple commandline interface and allows you to play and control media on your RaspberryPi.
-This basic script if perfect for situations where you need to remotely control content playing via the RaspberryPi.
+<br>This basic script is perfect for situations where you need to remotely control content playing via the RaspberryPi.

 **Installation + Configuration**
 <br>To install, zip or clone the project to a directory of your choice.